Vicarage Primary School Garden – The Story so Far

 Wild Flower Meadow

-We are looking forward to creating a wild flower meadow.
-This will attract lots of insects and will enable the children to study a natural wild life habitat, discover how flowers grow and enjoy and beautiful flowers in Spring.
+We have created a wild flower meadow.
+This attracts lots of insects enabling pupils to study a natural wild life habitat, discover how flowers grow and enjoy beautiful flowers in spring time.

 We are already composting some of the garden waste but we would like to divert some of the green (fruit and vegetable) waste to the compost bins.